© Crown copyright 2021

 This guidance has been developed for the purpose of supporting local system leaders, providers, staff, and families to plan and carry out visits that provide meaningful contact as safely as possible.

 Each care home is unique in its physical layout, surrounding environment and facilities.
 Residents vary in their needs, health and current wellbeing.
-Care home managers are best placed to decide how visits should happen in their own setting in a way that meets the needs of their residents both individually and collectively.
+Care home managers are best placed to decide how their care home can best enable visiting in a way that meets the needs of their residents both individually and collectively.

 The individual resident, their views, their needs and wellbeing should be considered for decisions about visiting, while recognising that the care home will need to consider the wellbeing of other residents as well.